trendwerk/sphynx/README.md

 TrendPress
 ==========

-A WordPress framework for company use.
+A WordPress framework to create awesome websites